 Who is an official world cup sponsor?
-Visa or MasterCard?
-Nike or Adidas?
+Visa or MasterCard? source link Nike or Adidas?

-We found this nifty graphic showing the effect of big brands’ marketing efforts on the perception of Americans, Brits and Brazilians regarding the brands’ involvement in the FIFA World Cup 2014.
+We found this nifty graphic showing the effect of big brands’ marketing efforts on the perception of Americans, Brits and Brazilians regarding the brands’ involvement in the go to site FIFA World Cup 2014.